 Primary Supervisor: Professor Peter Kettlewell, Department of Agriculture and Environment

-PhD project title: Physiology of potato tubers disorders from heat and drought-stressed crops
+PhD project title: Physiology of fruit growth and ripening in strawberry

 University of Registration: Harper Adams University